chef/chef-web-docs/content/ctl_chef.md

 ## chef capture

-Use the `chef capture` subcommand to capture a node's state as a local chef-repo, which can then be used to converge locally.
+Use the `chef capture` subcommand to capture a node's state as a local [chef-repo](/chef_repo/).
+Use the generated repository if you need to converge a node locally.

 ### Syntax